CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 ### Starting the server

-Note that the following instructions are assumed to be within a slurm job script, a full example can be found at the bottom.
+Note that the following instructions are assumed to be within a slurm job script where only full nodes are allocated, a full example can be found at the bottom.

 Specify where the hyperqueue server should be placed.
 All `hq` commands respect this variable